playproject-io/flamingo-wallet/core-lightning/notes.md

 // get addresses associated with your wallet
 // shows addresses grouped by the transactions they are involved in, along with their associated balances.

-bitcoin-cli -regtest -rpcwallet=foo listreceivedbyaddress 0 true
+bitcoin-cli -regtest -rpcwallet=sky listreceivedbyaddress 0 true
 // addresses explicitly created in your wallet
 // the true flag includes addresses with a zero balance

+## lightning-cli